JerryGreenough/Chamber_Music/README.md

 # Database Creation

 A simple, free-of-charge localhost database can be provisioned using a visual database design tool such as MySQL Workbench or pgAdmin (for postgreSQL) to name but two.
-The following YouTube tutorial from Mosh Hamedani contains particaularly clear instructions on how to do this:
+The following YouTube tutorial from Mosh Hamedani contains particularly clear instructions on how to do this:

 http://www.youtube.com/watch?v=7S_tz1z_5bA